PowFPS1/WiiMedic/README.md

 Three things in v1.3.0 either weren't working right or were just wrong, so here's the fix release.

 **Every module now shows a loading spinner.** Previously you'd select something like the NAND check or IOS scan and the screen would just sit there until it was done.
-Looked kind of likea crash.
+Looked kind of like a crash.
 Now there's a live animation the whole time so you know it's running.

 **The HBC exit was broken for almost everyone.** "Exit to Homebrew Channel" was only trying two ancient title IDs from 2009.
 If you have a normal modern HBC install; which is basically everyone, it was falling back to the System Menu instead.
 Fixed to try the right IDs in the right order.